patelrishi2308/Check-Patient-and-Health-Insurance-Management-Portal/check_web/README.md

 # CHECK_web

-## This is the web app for the Vydhya project for our course B565 at Indiana University.
+## This is the web app for the CHECK project for our course B565 at Indiana University.

 ## Getting started